percona/everest-doc/docs/release-notes/Percona Everest 0.4.0 (2023-10-30).md

 You can now schedule automatic backups to run automatically at predefined times.

-This automatic backup will repeat within the time frame given, ensuring you have a backlog of database snapshots to roll back to if needed.
+Automatic backups will repeat within the time frame given, ensuring you have a backlog of database snapshots to roll back to if needed.

 To set up a backup schedule, head over to the **Backups** tab in the database view.
 Here, you'll find the option to initiate a backup right away, or schedule one for later.